Volterra type integral operator and analytic function spaces: Introduction

-He proved that $T_g$ is a bounded operator on the Hardy space $H^2$ if, and only if, $g$ belongs to the class $BMOA$.
-Also, Aleman and Siskakis \cite{Aleman} proved that this characterization (boundedness) is valid on each $H^p$ for $1\leq p<\infty$ and that $T_g$ is compact on $H^p$ if, and only if, $g\in VMOA$.
-An another natural integral operator is defined as follows:
+The study of integral operators acting on spaces of analytic functions has been a central theme in complex analysis and operator theory.
+A particularly important example is the Volterra-type operator, introduced by Pommerenke in 1977~\cite{Pommerenke1977}, defined for analytic functions \(f\) and \(g\) in the open unit disk \(\mathbb{D}\) by

+Pommerenke showed that \(T_g\) is bounded on the Hardy space \(H^2\) if and only if \(g\) belongs to \(\mathrm{BMOA}\).
+This characterization was later extended by Aleman and Siskakis~\cite{Aleman} to all Hardy spaces \(H^p\) (\(1 \le p < \infty\)), and the corresponding compactness criterion was established using \(\mathrm{VMOA}\).
+A closely related operator to the Volterra-type integral operator $T_g$ is